The Jewish LobbyThe largest single-issue lobby in the USA

 Avi Chai Foundation

-Badger PAC*
+Badger*

 Baltimore Jewish Council Antisemitism Committee.